rydmike/flex_color_scheme/README.md

 ```

 Using the `FlexThemeModeSwitch` 3-way theme mode switch is optional and not required to
 use `FlexColorScheme` based themes.
-It is just a unique theme mode switch design and was included
+It is just a custom theme mode switch design and was included
 as a bonus feature in the `FlexColorScheme` package.
 It was added based on a request after it
 had been observed in the wild in the Flexfold demo app.